 - Permit holders are restricted to a maximum of two guests at any time.

 - There is no limit to the number of times a guest may attend a fishery with a permit holder.

-- All guests to be paid for prior to attending the fishery and notice given on the relevant ‘Guest Permit Purchase and Guest Details’ topic on the forum.
+- All guests to be paid for the day prior to attending the fishery and notice given on the relevant ‘Guest Permit Purchase and Guest Details’ topic on the forum.
 Failure to pay in advance for your guest may result in a member’s permit being revoked.

 - Permit holders are personally responsible for their guest’s behaviour and as such must be made aware of all ABF and fishery rules prior to fishing.
 Any guest who contravenes ABF or fishery specific rules will be asked to leave and the host may have their permit revoked.